TIBCOSoftware/snappydata/docs/aqp_aws.md

 	> Note: The stack name must contain only letters, numbers, dashes and should start with an alpha character.

 10. Specify the tags (key-value pairs) for resources in your stack or leave the field empty and click **Next**.

 11. On the **Review** page, verify the details and click **Create** to create a stack.

 	> Note: This operation may take a few minutes to complete.

 12. The next page lists the existing stacks.
-Click **Refresh** to update the list and to view the current status of the stack.
+Click **Refresh** to view the updated list and the status of the stack creation.
 When the cluster has started, the status of the stack changes to **CREATE_COMPLETE**. <br>
 ![Refresh](./Images/aws_refreshstack.png)

 <a id="Stack"></a>
-13. Click on the ** Outputs** tab, to view the links (URLs) required for launching Pulse, Apache Zeppelin and SnappyData Cluster.
+13. Click on the **Outputs** tab, to view the links (URLs) required for launching [Apache Zeppelin](#LoggingZeppelin).
 	![Public IP](./Images/aws_links.png)

-> Note: To stop incurring charges for the instance, you can either terminate the instance or delete the stack.
-You can however, not connect to or restart an instance after you have terminated it.
+Note: To stop incurring charges for the instance, you can either terminate the instance or delete the stack.
+You cannot connect to or restart an instance after you have terminated it.

 <a id="DeployingClusterScript"></a>
-##Deploying the Cluster on AWS using Scripts##
+##Deploying SnappyData Cloud Cluster on AWS using Scripts##
 ###Prerequisites###
 Before you begin, do the following: